zeixcom/ui-element/docs-src/pages/components.md

 ### Efficient & Fine-Grained Updates

-Unlike some frameworks that **re-render entire components**, Le Truc updates only what changes:
+Unlike some frameworks that **re-render entire components**, El Truco updates only what changes:

-- **No virtual DOM** – Le Truc modifies the DOM directly.
+- **No virtual DOM** – El Truco modifies the DOM directly.
 - **Signals propagate automatically** – no need to track dependencies manually.
 - **Optimized with a scheduler** – multiple updates are batched efficiently.